 Voting by mail is a great way to exercise your civic rights from home!
 You can request your ballot here.
-Select “go to online absentee application” and fill out and submit the form.

 Your local election official should process your application within one week, after which you can track your ballot’s status.
-After submitting your ballot, you can continue to track it.

 Once your ballot arrives, you can either wait to learn more about the candidates through our Voter Workshops, or else promptly fill it out and mail it back in.
 To do this, place your ballot in the pre-addressed and pre-paid envelope you received with your ballot.
 You can then drop it off at the post office, a mailbox, or your county’s election office.
 If you live in Ramsey County, that office is located at 90 Plato Blvd.
 W, St. Paul, MN, 55117.
 If you choose to go this route, make sure that your ballot is returned to an official inside the building, whether that be through curbside service or by walking the ballot inside.
 Do not place your ballot in payment boxes or drop boxes.